RobospaceNZ/sleep_scheduler/README.md

 ## Import into Zephyr

 This code can be cloned as part of the user's code, but can also be cloned into your Zephyr library.
-The advantage of this is that if it is cloned into Zephyr once it is available to all our Zephyr projects.
+The advantage of this is, if it is cloned into Zephyr once, it will be available to all your Zephyr projects.

-For the examples below, we are assuming NCS 2.9.0.
+For the examples below, we are assuming Nordic NCS 2.9.0.
 Please adjust to your version.

 If you are using Nordic's NCS, open west.yml located at:<br>
 C:\ncs\v2.9.0\nrf\west.yml